Time management

 Get rid of procrastination

-Do you tend to postpone essential tasks and study work?
+Do you often delay essential tasks and study work?

 How can you beat procrastination?